 According to Google Trends, the term “foodie” first started appearing online in early 2005.
-10 years – and millions of Instagram pictures & Yelp reviews – later, however, foodies have cemented themselves as a mainstream consumer group.
+13 years – and millions of Instagram pictures & Yelp reviews – later, foodies have cemented themselves as a mainstream consumer group.

 What Exactly is a “Foodie”?

-While there are hundreds of ways to describe a foodie, in their most basic definition, foodies can be defined as consumers who are deeply interested in exploring the world of food.
+While there are hundreds of ways to describe a foodie, in their most basic definition, foodies are seen as consumers who are deeply interested in exploring the world of food.
 Whether this means an increased desire to try new dishes, regularly seeking out specialties, a love for all things all-natural, or constantly staying up-to-date on the latest food and restaurant trends, when it comes to food, foodies are obsessed.
-And to fuel their obsession, foodies will go to great lengths to find the best food they can.
+And to fuel their obsession, foodies will go to great lengths to find the most appetizing and highest quality products they can.

 Why You Should Care